justinhelmer/backbone-node-boilerplate/README.md

 $> grunt
 ```

+**tip:** run any grunt task with the `--browser` flag to open the web app in a browser window

 ## Launching the web app

-The `build:dev` grunt task additionally triggers `server:dev`, which launches a local web server on port 9001, a local node server on port 3000, as well as a [LiveReload](http://livereload.com/) server.
+The `build:dev` grunt task additionally triggers `concurrent:dev`, which launches a local web server on port 9001, a local node server on port 3000, a [LiveReload](http://livereload.com/) server on port 35729, and a [Node Inspector](https://github.com/node-inspector/node-inspector) server on port 5858, with web access (Chrome) on port 8080.

-When the local servers are running, open a web browser and visit [http://localhost:9001](http://localhost:9001) to view the web app.
-By default, requests to the node server are made to [http://localhost:3000](http://localhost:3000) - these configuration options can be changed at `client/app/js/config.js` and `server/config.js`.
+When the local servers are running, open a web browser and visit [http://127.0.0.1:9001](http://127.0.0.1:9001) to view the web app.
+By default, requests to the node server are made to [http://127.0.0.1:3000](http://127.0.0.1:3000) - these configuration options can be changed at `client/app/js/config.js` and `server/config.js`.
+In another window or tab, open [http://127.0.0.1:8080/debug?port=5858](http://127.0.0.1:8080/debug?port=5858) to view the [Node Inspector](https://github.com/node-inspector/node-inspector) tool.
+This workflow will allow you to debug the client and server simultaneously, all using Chrome's Web Developer tools.

-Additionally, `server:dev` listens for changes to development files, and will re-build application files and re-launch local livereload, node, and web servers automatically.
+Additionally, `concurrent:dev` triggers `watch:dev`, which listens for changes to development files, and will re-build application files and re-launch local livereload, node, and web servers automatically.
 If you have [LiveReload](http://livereload.com/) installed and running on your system, then the browser will automatically refresh to show the changes on each save.

-When `build:dist` is run, the `server:dist` task must be manually triggered to launch local servers to watch dist files.
-The assumption here is that the `dist` build will not typically be re-build during development.

 ## Standards
 - [commonjs module and package systems](http://wiki.commonjs.org/wiki/CommonJS)